Miruku-app/Docs/reference/templates/README.md

 Golang has built-in primitive data types (_int_, _string_, _bool_, _float64_, ...) and built-in composite data types (_array_, _slice_, _map_, ...) which also are used in custom commands. \
 \
-YAGPDB's templating "engine" has currently two user-defined, custom data types - _templates.Slice_ and _templates.SDict_.
-There are other custom data types used like _discordgo.Timestamp_, __ but these are outside of the main code of YAGPDB, so not explained here further.
+Miruku's templating "engine" has currently two user-defined, custom data types - _templates.Slice_ and _templates.SDict_.
+There are other custom data types used like _discordgo.Timestamp_, __ but these are outside of the main code of Miruku, so not explained here further.
 Type _time.Time_ is covered in its own [section](./#time).\
 \
 Custom Types section discusses functions that initialize values carrying those _templates.Slice_ (abridged to _cslice_), _templates.SDict_ (abridged to _sdict_) types and their methods.
 Both types handle type _interface{}_ element.
 It's called an empty interface which allows a value to be of any type.
 So any argument of any type given is handled.
 (In "custom commands"-wise mainly primitive data types, but _slices_ as well.)